Symptoms Of A Bad Oil Control Valve And Replacement Cost (VVT Solenoid)

 Nowadays, engines are mechanically and technologically complex things.

-While this can make the life of an old-school mechanic frustrating, the benefits far outweigh the drawbacks.
-New technologies mean today’s engines are far superior to decades past in power output, reliability, carbon emissions, and fuel economy.
+While this can make the life of a conventional mechanic challenging, the benefits far outweigh the drawbacks.
+New technologies mean today’s engines are far superior to decades past in power output, reliability, carbon emissions, and fuel efficiency.

-In this guide, I’ll consider variable valve timing (usually shortened to VVT) and the associated OCV (oil control valve) so you can get a clear understanding of the symptoms and replacement cost.
+In this guide, I’ll examine variable valve timing (usually shortened to VVT) and the associated OCV (oil control valve) so you can get a clear understanding of the symptoms and replacement cost.

 The oil regulation valve directly affects valve timing.
 In turn, this alters how the engine performs.